freyaalminde/intercept/README.md

 ### List Clip Inset for macOS

-`.listClipInset` insets the list view’s clip view by the specified insets.
+The `listClipInset()` modifier insets the list view’s clip view by the specified insets.

 `objc_allocateClassPair()` is used for this.